 Waste Management argues that because the landfill was operated, maintained, and managed by Greenville County, Spartan’s only culpability was in collecting and transporting waste generated by others.
 It asserts its relationship to Ravan, who did not become a “subsequent purchaser” until eight years after the landfill was closed, is far “too attenuated” to give rise to any kind of legal duty.

-Waste Management further argues this Court should make a distinction between a mere transporter of waste and a generator of waste or the operator of the site that stores the waste.
-As a transporter of waste, it argues its duty was to ensure that the waste was transported safely.
-It cites the case of Kenney v.
-Scientific, Inc., 204 N.J.Super.
-228, 497 A.2d 1310, 1328 (1985), in support of this proposition.
+Waste Management further argues this Court should make a distinction between a mere transporter of waste and a generator of waste or the operator of the site that stores the

-Ravan responds that the scientific community knew as early as 1961 that groundwater contaminated by chemicals would flow from one place to another and that there was evidence from which the jury could have found Spartan transported "harsh chemical" waste to the landfill.[5]*309 He refers to the testimony of Paul Babbs, a county employee in 1972, that Spartan had brought harsh chemicals to the landfill.
-However, a fair reading of Babbs' testimony makes it clear he was referring to another landfill.
-Another employee of the landfill, Paul Rossi, recalled that Spartan had delivered drums of "liquid waste" to the landfill a "couple of times" but could not identify the contents of the drums.
-Also, James Rosemond, who worked at the landfill with Rossi, testified that Spartan had delivered drums of liquid waste but Rossi "would know more about that than me because he [had unloaded it]."
+Ravan responds that the scientific community knew as early as 1961 that groundwater contaminated by chemicals would flow from one place to another and that there was evidence from which the jury could have found Spartan transported “harsh chemical” waste to the landfill.
+5 He refers to the testimony of Paul Babbs, a county employee in 1972, that Spartan had brought harsh chemicals to the landfill.
+However, a fair reading of Babbs’ testimony makes it clear he was referring to another landfill.
+Another employee of the landfill, Paul Rossi, recalled that Spartan had delivered drums of “liquid waste” to the landfill a “couple of times” but could not identify the contents of the drums.
+Also, James Rosemond, who worked at the landfill with Rossi, testified that Spartan had delivered drum of liquid waste but Rossi “would know more about that than me because he [had unloaded it].”

-We agree that the duty of a mere hauler of hazardous waste extends only to the safe transport of the waste while it is in the hauler's possession and control.
-In Kenney, the court perceived "a significant difference between a company which brings abnormally hazardous waste into the world and one which as a conduit transports that waste without untoward incident."
+We agree that the duty of a mere hauler of hazardous waste extends only to the safe transport of the waste while it is in the hauler’s possession and control.
+In Kenney, the court perceived “a significant difference between a company which brings abnormally hazardous waste into the world and one which as a conduit transports that waste without untoward incident.”
 Id. at 1327.
-The court explained that a company which elects to go into the business of transporting abnormally dangerous waste is not free from the imposition of absolute liability if the waste escapes and causes injury while in its possession and control.
+The court explained that a company which elects to go into the business of transporting abnormally dangerous waste is not free from the imposition of absolute liability of the waste escapes and causes injury while in its possession and control.
 Id.
 As to the negligence cause of action, the court directed its inquiry to whether the haulers were negligent in the choice of the landfill, or if they did not actually choose the landfill, whether they were negligent in making deliveries to a landfill they knew or should have known was dangerous.
 Id. at 1328.

 Here, however, there is evidence Waste Management’s role consisted of more than the mere hauling of waste to the landfill.
 Waste Management’s “driver supervisor” testified that in 1972 Waste Management was in the business of “disposing of waste from these industrial plants.”
 Although the record does not explain the content of the agreement between Waste Management and its customers, it does show Waste Management purchased the tickets from the county that permitted dumping in the landfill.
 The record does not support the inference that Waste Management’s customers contracted with the county to dump in its landfill and then simply employed Waste Management to transport the waste.
 Thus, the facts of this case support the conclusion that a duty of care was owed by Spartan Waste to Ravan.

-Waste Management notes that even if the evidence shows Spartan transported liquid waste to the landfill in 1972 and thereby owes a duty of care to subsequent land owners, there is no evidence the contamination in Ravan's ground water was proximately caused by anything Spartan Waste delivered to the landfill.
-Ravan counters that the evidence provides a sufficient basis from which the jury could have found Spartan Waste dumped dangerous liquid chemical waste into the landfill under circumstances that would impose a duty of care to those who may in the future come into contact with such chemicals through ground water contamination.
+Waste Management notes that even if the evidence shows Spartan transported liquid waste to the landfill in 1972 and thereby owes a duty of care to subsequent land owners, there is no evidence the contamination in Ravan’s groundwater was proximately caused by anything Spartan Waste delivered to the landfill.
+Ravan counters that the evidence provides a sufficient basis from which the jury could have found Spartan Waste dumped dangerous liquid chemical waste into the landfill under circumstances that would impose a duty of care to those who may in the future come into contact with such chemicals through groundwater contamination.

 IV.